- Download our Moving to Ottawa Guide (PDF)

-Expats moving to Ottawa with children will be pleased to find that the city offers a high quality of English and French education in the public, religious and private systems.
+Expats parents moving to Ottawa will be pleased to find that the city has high-quality English and French schools.

 Public schools in Ottawa

-While most public schools in Ottawa use English as the language of instruction, there are a fair number that cater to the French-speaking population in the province.
-Some public schools offer English as a Second Language (ESL) programmes which can be useful for non-English-speaking expat children.
+While most public schools in Ottawa instruct their students in English, there are a fair few French language schools in the city.
+Some public schools offer English as a Second Language (ESL) programmes, which can be especially helpful for non-English-speaking children.

 The general standard of education in Ottawa’s public schools is good.
-However, it is best to consult the school’s report card to get an accurate impression of the teaching standards and facilities available.
+However, we recommend expats consult with the school and network with other parents to get an accurate picture of the teaching standards and facilities.

 Private schools in Ottawa

 Most Canadian citizens living in Ottawa send their children to public schools.
-However, the city has a significant number of private schools which may be a good option for expats with employers willing to pay their children’s school fees.
+Nonetheless, the city has plenty of private schools, which may be a good option for expats who prefer for their children to access more facilities or learn a particular curriculum.

-The standard of education at private schools in Ottawa generally tends to be better than in public schools.
-Private schools in Ottawa have excellent facilities that allow students to excel in extra-curricular activities such as sports and music.
-Class sizes are smaller and students receive more personal attention.
+The standard of education at private schools in Ottawa is generally better than in public schools.
+Private schools in Ottawa have excellent facilities that allow students to excel in extra-curricular activities, such as sports and music.
+The classes are also smaller, meaning students receive more individual attention.

 Faith-based schools in Ottawa

-Ottawa has a large number of schools with a religious affiliation.
-The establishments fall somewhere between the public and private school systems.
-Most religious schools in Ottawa are associated with the Catholic faith but there are also some Jewish and Islamic schools in the city.
+Ottawa has plenty of schools with religious affiliations.
+These institutions fall somewhere between the public and private school systems.
+Most religious schools in Ottawa are associated with the Catholic faith, but there are also Jewish and Islamic schools.

-Religious schools in Ottawa have more reasonable tuition fees than private schools, while those that fall within the public domain are free.
-The standard of teaching is fairly high and discipline is generally seen to be better than at most public schools.
-While religious schools are required to follow the national curriculum, they integrate an element of their religious value system into the teaching.
+Tuition fees at faith-based schools in Ottawa are often more reasonable than at private schools, while those that fall within the public system are free.
+The standard of teaching is fairly high, and student discipline is considered much better than at public schools.
+While religious schools follow the national curriculum, they integrate an element of their religious values into the teaching.